Lancashire bus and train passengers told: 'Keep your masks on from Monday'

 “We’ll also continue to encourage keeping bus windows open this summer, so fresh air can circulate freely.
 This all helps everyone feel comfortable on board.”

-The firm says that the Transdev Go app will continue to give live information about the space available on board its services and will help enable “everyone to travel confidently with us”.
+The firms added that Transdev Go – an app from their parent company – gives live information about the space available on board their services and will help enable “everyone to travel confidently with us”.

-Meanwhile, train operating companies say they have worked together to ensure there is "a consistent approach" to wearing face coverings from next week - with masks continuing to be required.
+Meanwhile, train operating companies say they have worked together to ensure there is “a consistent approach” to wearing face coverings from next Monday – with masks continuing to be required across all services.

 A spokesperson for the Rail Delivery Group, issued on behalf of operators including Northern and TransPennine Express, said: “Train operators will be implementing the government’s new guidance and expecting passengers to wear a face covering in crowded spaces, out of respect for others.